Alice C. Linsley

 Tel Abel Beth Maacah is a large archaeological site consisting of a mound with a small upper northern section and a large lower southern section.
 These sections are connected by a saddle.
 Excavations at Tel Abel Beth Maacah have been conducted since 2012 under the direction of Robert Mullins (Azusa Pacific University) and Nava Panitz-Cohen (Hebrew University of Jerusalem).
 Ruhama Bonfil was the surveyor.

-A Hebrew inscription on a jar unearthed at Abel Beth Macaah may resolve a long-running dispute about the extent of Israelite territory in the 9th-century B.C.E.
+A Hebrew inscription on a jar unearthed at Abel Beth Maacah may resolve a long-running dispute about the extent of Israelite territory in the 9th-century B.C.E.
 Written in Hebrew, the inscription reads Ibnayo: “belonging to Benaiyo.”
 Ibn and ben mean "son" so this should be read as "son of Aiyo."
 Aiyo is an African name with the variant spelling Ayo.

 No comments: